Topolectrical circuit realization of topological corner modes: Methods and Appendices

 completes the deformation to the Laplacian with open boundary conditions $\hat R \hat J \hat R$.
 Importantly, midgap states in the polarization spectrum are adiabatically mapped to midgap states in the Laplacian spectrum.
 Since midgap states exist within a bulk gap they must necessarily be boundary states.

-Via this deformation, we can re-interpret real-space polarization as polarization in ``admittance-space'', i.e. along the axis where eigevalues of the Laplacian $J$ reside.
+Via this series of deformations, we can re-interpret real-space polarization as polarization in ``admittance-space'', i.e. along the axis where eigevalues of the Laplacian $J$ reside.
+This re-interpretation fundamentally involves interchanging the roles of position and momentum, which exchanges the projectors $\hat R$ and $\hat P$.
+Through that, the mathematical operation of projection onto the Fermi sea is exchanged with that of implementing open boundary conditions, hence allowing the topological properties of classical systems to be studied on equal footing with those of quantum systems.

 Hence, to summarize, the ``dipole moment'' for dipole polarization is classically manifested as the existence of midgap states that, by definition, are necessarily ``polarized'' at the boundary.
 This holds analogously for quadrupole moments as detailed in Sec.~\ref{quadru}.